 If you smoke or drink daily, this step may be your toughest to achieve but may also be the most important one to improve your cardiovascular health.
 Giving up smoking and alcohol is tough, and you’ll probably need help from someone that specializes in doing so.
 That said, I’m all about small, practicable improvements.
 With that in mind, how about reducing from 20 cigarettes a day to 18?
 Six beers a night to 5?
 Any amount of reduction will reduce your risk for a stroke or heart attack.
 And, yes, some studies even show that a glass of red wine each day may, in fact, improve your heart health!
 As for smoking, keep reducing it until you can quit altogether.

 Relax your body & mind

 Too much stress can raise your risk for a heart attack or stroke, so let’s find a way to counter the many stress factors we face in life.
 Praying.
 Meditating.
 Qigong.
 Petting a dog.
-All of these can help you to lower your heart rate and blood pressure.
+These can help you lower your heart rate and blood pressure.
 Here’s something you can do anywhere for any amount of time to reduce stress.
 Focus on your breathing.
 Breath in, through your nose, slowly for a count of 4.
 Hold that breath for a count of 4.
 Then breath out through your mouth for another count of 4.
-Then wait 4 more seconds before starting over.
+Then wait four more seconds before starting over.
 If Navy Seals can use a similar method to calm themselves in combat, then you know this simple breathing technique can help lower your stress and thereby reduce your risk for a stroke or cardiac arrest.

 Find some extra ZZZs